 Yes, you will need the proper documents to verify service.
 Discharge papers (DD214) are required to verify service.
-If you do not have them, Lydon Chapel would be happy to obtain them for you.
+If you do not have them we may be able to assist in obtaining them for you.

 3. Will we automatically receive a US Flag?

-Please request a flag and Lydon Chapel will obtain a flag for you at no cost.
+Please request a flag and Hamel-Lydon Chapel will obtain a flag for you at no cost.

 4. Are veterans' caskets provided free of charge?

 No, unless death occurs while on active duty.
-Lydon Chapel does discount the price of caskets to veterans to honor their dedicated and courageous service to our country.
+Hamel-Lydon Chapel does have a complete line of quality caskets at reasonable and competitive prices.
+Our Veterans Funeral and Cremation plans build even more value for veterans and their families in order to honor their dedicated and courageous service to our country.

 5. How much time in advance should Military Funeral Honors ceremonies be scheduled?